Baahubali: Before the Beginning

-Baahubali: Before the Beginning is an upcoming Indian streaming television series based on Anand Neelakantan's 2017 and 2020 novels The Rise of Sivagami, Chaturanga and Queen of Mahishmathi.
+Baahubali: Before the Beginning is an unreleased Indian television series based on Anand Neelakantan's 2017 and 2020 novels The Rise of Sivagami, Chaturanga, and Queen of Mahishmathi.
 A Netflix original and a part of the Bahubali franchise, the series is produced by S. S. Rajamouli and Arka Media Works.
-The first season consists of nine episodes and acts as a prequel to Baahubali: The Beginning, following the journey of Sivagami's rise to power in the Mahishmati kingdom.
+The first season was planned to consist nine episodes, and acted as a prequel to Baahubali: The Beginning, following the journey of Sivagami's rise to power in the Mahishmati kingdom.

 Before the Beginning was officially announced by Netflix in August 2018.
 Production began in September 2018 with Deva Katta and Praveen Sattaru as its directors.
 Mrunal Thakur was cast as Sivagami, who was later replaced by Wamiqa Gabbi.
 Rahul Bose and Atul Kulkarni play pivotal roles.
 In March 2021, it is reported that Netflix has revamped the project with a new creative team, scrapping the previously shot version.
+The series was eventually shelved by Netflix in 2024.

 Premise

 The series follows Sivagami as she matures from a defiant and resentful girl into a wise queen, around the same time when the kingdom of Mahishmati rises from being a city-state to an influential empire.